ctjandra/ddopt-cut/README.md

     * **Instance generation:** The directory `tests/instances/scripts` includes the Python scripts used to generate instances.
 The set covering script requires CPLEX and by default also generates .opt files with the optimal value for bandwidth 40 instances.
 The script `extract_exact_width.sh` runs the program to write exact decision diagram widths to .width files for the files provided as arguments.
 These .opt (for set covering) and .width files are necessary for tests with the smaller instances.

-* **Abridged output files:** The package `abridged_output.tar.gz` in the root directory contains shortened versions of the output files that were used for plotting the graphs in the paper.
+* **Abridged output files:** The package `tests/abridged_output.tar.gz` in the root directory contains shortened versions of the output files that were used for plotting the graphs in the paper.
 The full output is not included due to their size (> 2GB).
 These output files were created by keeping only the lines parsed by the plotting scripts.
 This means that these files are not very human-readable; however, they can be used with the plotting scripts to generate the plots from the paper.

 * **Affine independence verifier:** The affine independence property of the points provided by flow decomposition is proven in the paper.
 We use the external Python script `verify_dimension.py` in the `tests` directory to assert that this holds true.